 The more I understand this concept, the more my relationship with God grows.
 Do you see the connection?
 Do you see the difference?
 Luke didn’t choose to use that word (hodos) on accident.
 He was communicating to the audience of Acts exactly what this new “sect” or “religion” was all about.
 What he communicated was that it was nothing like any religion they had ever seen.
 It wasn’t like Judaism or any pagan religion.

 Think about this the next time you say to yourself (or your kids), “it’s time for Church”.
 Or you answer the question, “what’s your religion”?
 Or the next time you find yourself defining your religion by what you do on Sunday and Wednesday.
 Instead, let’s focus on thinking in terms of our Conduct and the progress we’re making on our Journey, Way or Road “home.”

-Thanks so much to http://bradentontrees.com for sponsoring my blog!
+Thanks so much to the best of all dog trainers in Bradenton, FL for sponsoring my blog!